Folcon/ai-lessons/ai-lessons/claude/locality-of-shadowing.md

   4. The Goal: No Surprises at Any Distance

-  - Inside iron-lily.rng: rand-int is our deterministic version (documented)
+  - Inside example.rng: rand-int is our deterministic version (documented)
-  - In iron-lily.systems.production: rng/rand-int makes it clear it's not
+  - In example.systems.production: rng/rand-int makes it clear it's not
   core
-  - In user code: If they import as [iron-lily.rng :as rng], they still see rng/rand-int
+  - In user code: If they import as [example.rng :as rng], they still see rng/rand-int
   - In tests: with-redefs makes temporary overrides explicit

   5. Library-Safe Design

-  If iron-lily becomes a library:
+  If example becomes a library:
   - Users who require our namespaces won't get surprised by shadowed functions
   - They'll see rng/rand-int and know it's not core